Scarra outlines challenges ahead for Teamfight Tactics competitive scene

 In September, Riot released a Teamfight Tactics update that detailed plans for a competitive Teamfight Tactics scene.

-“I don’t want to spoil everything, but I will say that we’re committing to building a competitive scene for TFT starting in 2020,” the update stated.
+“I don’t want to spoil everything, but I will say that the team’re committing to building a competitive scene for TFT starting in 2020,” the update stated.

-“The hunger is definitely there—the proportion of ranked to normal games of TFT is 4:1, and the mode is incredibly resonant in some of our most competitive regions like Korea.
-We want to provide an experience worthy of the players that have dedicated themselves to being the best in the world.”
+“The hunger is definitely there—the proportion of ranked to normal games of TFT is 4:1, and the mode is incredibly resonant in some of the most competitive regions like Korea. the team want to provide an experience worthy of the players that have dedicated themselves to being the best in the world.”

 Teamfight Tactics already ticks a lot of the boxes that are required for a competitive scene to develop.
 The game mode now has more than 33 million monthly players and the game is prevalent in Korea, where professional gaming is commonplace.